johnzilla/exitpal-app/README.md

 ## 📋 Legal Compliance

 ### SMS Service Notice
 ExitPal scheduled message service.
 Message and data rates may apply.
 Message frequency varies.
 Text HELP for help.
 Text STOP to opt-out.
+Carriers are not liable for delayed or undelivered messages.
 [Terms of Service](/terms) [Privacy Policy](/privacy).

 ### Opt-out Instructions
 - Text **STOP** to any ExitPal number to opt out of all messages